jeftegoes/AwsOverview/AWS DynamoDB.md

 # 3. Amazon DynamoDB

-- **DynamoDB is a fast and flexible non-relational database service for any scale.
-It can scale with no downtime, it can process millions of requests per second, and is fast and consistent in performance.**
 - Fully managed, highly available with replication across multiple AZs.
 - **NoSQL database - not a relational database.**
 - Scales to massive workloads, distributed **serverless** database.